angrykoala/angrykoala.github.io/blog/2025-03-13-mindfck-devlog-1/mindfck-devlog-1.md

 |  2  |  2  |  2  |  0  | ... |
 |     |     |     |  ^  |     |

 > Note that infinite loops are easy to come by in brainfuck.
-Changing the example above to `[>+]` causes the program to run indefinitely because it increments the current byte before the loops end
+Changing the example above to `[>+]` causes the program to run indefinitely because it increments the current byte before the loop end.

-You can try playing around with brainfuck using any online interpreter[^2].
+You can try playing around with brainfuck using any online interpreter.[^2]

 ### Making a Brainfuck Interpreter in Go

 Implementing an interpreter for brainfuck is trivial and can be done in a couple of hours.
-A while ago, I had to learn Go[^3].
-As a learning exercise, I decided to write a brainfuck interpreter, which soon devolved into the madness that is Mindfck.
+A while ago, I had to learn Go.[^3] As a learning exercise, I decided to write a brainfuck interpreter, which soon devolved into the madness that is Mindfck.

 We start with a simple data structure to hold the memory as an array, a pointer and an output buffer: